-Despite CPI inflation plateauing in the past few months and remaining at +4.0% (from a peak of +11.1%), it is still considered to be on a downward trajectory and it needs to be remembered that the November decrease (from 4.6%) was larger than expected.
+CPI inflation is still considered to be on a downward trajectory (now 3.4% from a peak of 11.1%) and is expected to come back below the Bank of England's 2% target later this year.
 Electricity wholesale prices are now at their lowest level since April 2021 and are approaching historic levels, despite the impact of seasonal demand.
-The BoE do not expect CPI inflation to come back below target until 2025.
+The BoE continue to be wary of "second order effects", in particular the levels of wage awards, with a view that CPI will only briefly remain on target before increasing again.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
 Thankfully, base rates are expected to remain level again in the coming months and although indications from the BoE may imply we are now at the peak, they have been at pains to point out that they will come down slower than they went up.
 Concerns remain that rates have been raised too far and too fast, damaging UK growth, but it is clear that the central bank are currently in no mood to lower rates in the short term.
-Although the Bank of England retain concerns around service costs fuelling further inflation, wage settlements have eased and the dangers of secondary effects that are harmful to growth going forward also now appear to have been recognised.
+The Bank of England also retain concerns around service costs fuelling further inflation, (partly due to the impact of wage settlements), although thankfully the dangers of secondary effects that are harmful to growth going forward also now appear to have been recognised.